mozilla/release-blog/_posts/2017-04-17-Dawn-Project-FAQ.md

 We will focus on finding and fixing regressions during the Nightly cycle and alleviate time pressure to ship to reduce the 400-600 patches currently uplifted to Aurora.

-A new feature will merge from Nightly to Beta only when it’s deemed ready, based on pre-established criteria determined by engineering, product, and product integrity.
+A new feature will merge from Nightly to Beta only when it's deemed ready, based on pre-established criteria determined by engineering, product, and product integrity.

 Tooling such as static analysis, linters, and code coverage will be integrated into the development process